-With the COP26 summit coming up in Glasgow in November, now is a really good time to pass a Pension Fund Divestment motion through your Council.
+With COP26 coming to an end recently, now is a really good time to pass a Pension Fund Divestment motion through your Council.

 Research by Divest UK has shown that most Council’s still invest heavily in Fossil Fuels through their pension fund.
 They have produced an interactive table showing the Fossil Fuel investments made by all Local Authorities here.
 We have produced an updated Council Motion that allows you to use this local information for your own Council.

 A further briefing on Pension Fund Divestment from Divest UK can be found here.

 Council recognises that burning fossil fuels contributes significantly to global warming.
 Research demonstrates that 80% or more of the world’s fossil fuel reserves will have to remain unburnt if we are to meet targets for climate change mitigation.
 As four-fifths of known fossil fuels must remain in the ground; investing in them now presents a substantial financial, as well as environmental, risk.

 [Council Name] currently has [£***] million invested in fossil fuel through its Local Government Pension Fund Scheme – [INSERT PENSION FUND NAME].